-I am a Senior Lecturer and Program Coordinator (full-time faculty) with the Center for Advanced Governmental Studies at Johns Hopkins University.
+I am a Senior Lecturer and Assistant Director of the Data Analytics and Policy Program at Johns Hopkins University.
 I received my PhD in Political Science at the University of Illinois at Urbana-Champaign in 2022.
-My research interests focus on authoritarian nostalgia and related political behavior in post-authoritarian democracies, especially East Asian countries.
-My book project investigates why individual voters feel nostalgic for an authoritarian past and vote for political parties that are linked to the past.
-My research has appeared in or is forthcoming at Party Politics and Political Communication.
+My research interests focus on authoritarian nostalgia and related political behavior in post-authoritarian democracies.
+My regional focus is on South Korea and other Asian democracies.
+My research has appeared in Party Politics, Journal of East Asian Studies, International Journal of Press/Politics and Social Science Quarterly and is forthcoming at International Studies Quarterly.

-My dissertation research was supported by various sources, including a Taiwan Fellowship from the Ministry of Foreign Affairs of Taiwan, a Doctoral Fellowship from the Chiang Ching-kuo Foundation for International Scholarly Exchange, and multiple institutions at the University of Illinois, including Ferber & Sudman Dissertation Awards for Survey Research, a Nelle M. Signor Graduate Scholarship in International Relations, and a CEAPS Graduate Student Dissertation Travel Grant from Center for East Asian and Pacific Studies.
+My research has received support from various sources, including a Faculty Grant Award from the SNF Agora Institute at Johns Hopkins University, a Taiwan Fellowship from the Ministry of Foreign Affairs of Taiwan, a Doctoral Fellowship from the Chiang Ching-kuo Foundation for International Scholarly Exchange, and multiple institutions at the University of Illinois.

 PhD in Political Science, 2022